felixlu/awesome-stars/topics.md

 - [0x676e67/ninja](https://github.com/0x676e67/ninja) - Reverse engineered ChatGPT proxy
 - [juzeon/poe-openai-proxy](https://github.com/juzeon/poe-openai-proxy) - A wrapper that lets you use the reverse-engineered Python library poe-api library as if it was the OpenAI API for ChatGPT.
 You can connect your favorite OpenAI API based apps to this proxy and enjoy t
 - [diemus/azure-openai-proxy](https://github.com/diemus/azure-openai-proxy) - A proxy for Azure OpenAI API that can convert an OpenAI request into an Azure OpenAI request.
-- [transitive-bullshit/agentic](https://github.com/transitive-bullshit/agentic) - AI agent stdlib that works with any LLM and TypeScript AI SDK.
+- [transitive-bullshit/agentic](https://github.com/transitive-bullshit/agentic) - Agentic is RapidAPI for LLM Tools.
+Your API ⇒ Paid MCP.
+Instantly.
 - [akl7777777/ShellGPT](https://github.com/akl7777777/ShellGPT) - **ShellGPT is a free chatgpt client, now Supported online search.no need for a key, no need to log in.Multi-node automatic speed measurement switch,Long text translation with no word limit, AI graphic
 - [xiangsx/gpt4free-ts](https://github.com/xiangsx/gpt4free-ts) - Providing a free OpenAI GPT-4 API !
 This is a replication project for the typescript version of xtekky/gpt4free
 - [ElricLiu/AutoGPT-Next-Web](https://github.com/ElricLiu/AutoGPT-Next-Web) - 🤖 Assemble, configure, and deploy autonomous AI Agents in your browser.一键免费部署你的私人AutoGPT 网页应用